TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 ## onScroll

 Now we get to the complicated bit.
 We start with an early out if nothing has changed.
-As in `doScrollTo` we ensure the offset is valid (some browsers like to play games with animated scroll effects) and calculate the scroll direction.
+As in `doScrollTo`, we ensure the offset is valid (some browsers like to play games with animated scroll effects) and calculate the scroll direction.
 Note that `scrollOffset` is in container space rather than grid space.

 ```
   function onScroll(clientExtent: number, scrollExtent: number, scrollOffset: number) {